 Required: yes

-The very first time a browser appeared in your application.
+The very first time a browser appeared in your workspace.
 See Visitor Footprint Timestamps for more information.

 If the identification product is disabled, a dummy value is used.